drshahizan/Python-big-data/Assignment 1/team 14/readme.md

  >Challenges that had to be faced when analysing this dataset:

-    1. The date datatype was stored as object so had to change it.
-    2. There was a too much of free application compared to paid application, therefore it was biased.
+    1. There was a too much of free application compared to paid application, therefore it was biased.
-    3. There was too much data and our first time handling it without supervision.
+    2. There was too much data and our first time handling it without supervision.

 ### Assignment: Phyton Big Data